BA, BLitt(Oxon) FRSA; home civil service 1971-1986, local authority chief executive 1986-2003.

 Vice-President for Collections and Research; Mystic Seaport, Mystic, Connecticut, USA

-PhD (Portsmouth); Anglican Priest; Rector of Christ Church Cathedral, Falkland Islands 1991-96.
+PhD (Portsmouth); former Anglican Priest; Rector of Christ Church Cathedral, Falkland Islands 1991-96.

 BA (Hons) Keele; geologist; former Co-Editor of the Falkland Islands Newsletter.